aeon0/d4lf/README.md

       minAffixCount: 3
 ```

-Note: If an itemType is not included in your filters, it will keep all of the items of that type.
-Thus, if you do not specify anything for itemType=gloves, all gloves will be kept.
+Note: If an itemType is not included in your filters, all items of this type will be discarded as junk!
+There is an example of a "TakeAll" filter in the filter_affixes.yaml.
+To keep an item type regardless of affixes and itemPower, add it there.

 ## Develop